Who are you?

 And my name is Liam Thatcher.

 I have a BA Hons in Philosophy and Drama from the University of Kent at Canterbury and an MA in Biblical Studies from Kings College London.
-I live in London with my wife Helen and daughter and I am the Teaching Pastor at Christ Church London, where we have been since 2009.
+I have recently moved to Oxford with my wife Helen and my daughter, having previous been the Teaching Pastor at Christ Church London for twelve years.

 What can I expect from this website?